HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.40/appliance/remove-ovappliancetrustedcertificate.md

 _**HPEOneView.Appliance.TrustedCertificate**_

-A trusted certificate from [`Get-OVApplianceTrustedCertificate`](get-ovappliancetrustedcertificate.md).
+A trusted certificate from Get-OVApplianceTrustedCertificate.

 ## Return Values